Boccca2014/CodeGra.de/docs/user/notifications.rst

 For each event you can select from the following options:

-- **Direct**: Send a notification e-mail directly after an event happens.
+- **Direct**: Send a notification email directly after an event happens.
 - **Daily**: Send a daily digest with all notifications that would have been sent during the day if the **direct** option would have been selected.
 - **Weekly**: Send a weekly digest with all notifications that would have been